Laplace expansions and tree decompositions: A faster polytime algorithm for shallow nearest-neighbour Boson Sampling: Nearest-neighbour interferometers and banded matrices

 Note that \eqref{eq:bandwidths-of-ABA} is an inequality because some beamsplitters may act as a diagonal matrix, producing no coupling between the modes.
 This happens when the coupling angle $\theta = 0$ or $\pi$.

-\begin{proof}[Proof of Lemma~\ref{lemma:bandwidths-of-ABA}] We use the help of \Cref{fig:ABA-schematic}, and we show how the widths grow as we increase the depth $D$ by adding the appropriate beamsplitter layers.
+\begin{proof}[Proof of Lemma~\ref{lemma:bandwidths-of-ABA}] We use the help of \Cref{fig:ABA-schematic}, and we show how the widths grow as we increase the depth~$D$ by adding the appropriate beamsplitter layers.
 We proceed by induction on $D$.
 For simplicity, we assume generic coupling angles, i.e.~ignoring the cases where $\theta = 0, \frac\pi2, \pi, \dots$, because we are interested in the maximum possible connectivity between input and output modes.
 Likewise, we ignore the edge cases of $1 \times 1$ identity blocks at the first or last mode.
 These simplifications allow us to focus on the main idea, but do not obscure the full picture.

 \paragraph{ Base case:} $D=1$.
-A single layer $L^0$ or $L^1$ is, by construction, a matrix with $2 \times 2$ blocks on the diagonal.
+A single layer is, by construction, a matrix with $2 \times 2$ blocks on the diagonal.
 In \Cref{fig:ABA-schematic}, in the first (rightmost) layer of the LHS, observe that input modes are partitioned into pairs of nearest neighbours, and coupling is only possible within these pairs.
 Thus the output modes of the layer are also partitioned correspondingly.
 Conclude that the maximum number of nonzero elements in a row or columns is $w = 2 = 2D$.

 \paragraph{ Induction hypothesis:} Suppose for $D$ layers, we have bandwidth $w \le 2D$.
-The last beamsplitter layer is $L^{(D-1) \bmod 2}_{\vec \Psi_D}$.
-We add a new layer $L^{D \bmod 2}_{\vec \Psi_{D+1}}$, which is of different type than the previous.
-The new layer also acts on disjoint pairs of nearest-neighbor modes, but it is shifted by one mode in comparison to the previous layer.
-Observe in \Cref{fig:ABA-schematic} that this, in general, expands the maximum reach of any given input mode by two more output modes: one upward (lower index) and one downward (higher index),\footnote{\textbf{NB:} We are ignoring the edge case when there are no more modes to expand into.
+We add a new layer which is of different type than the previous.
+It also acts on disjoint pairs of nearest-neighbor modes, but it is shifted by one mode in comparison to the previous layer.
+Observe in \Cref{fig:ABA-schematic} that this, in general, expands the maximum reach of any given input mode by two more output modes: one upward (lower index) and one downward (higher index),\footnote{We are ignoring the edge case when there are no more modes to expand into.
 Of course, the inequality on bandwidth still holds.} i.e. the new bandwidth is bounded as:

 Together, paragraphs \hyperref[par:proof-depth-base-case]{a} and \hyperref[par:proof-depth-induction-hypo]{b} prove the Lemma by induction. \end{proof}